 The Workplace Experiences Survey was available November 1-21, 2017.
 Interested in sharing your feedback on other aspects of the UBC experience?
 Sign up for the UBC Open Minds Forum.

 What is the survey about?

-You’ll receive a tailored version of the questionnaire, depending on whether you are faculty or staff so that the questions are relevant to you and your experience, and that survey data is specific and meaningful.
-For example, faculty will receive questions related to tenure and promotion, and support for teaching and research.
+Faculty and staff received tailored versions of the questionnaire so that the questions are relevant to you and your experience, and that survey data is specific and meaningful.
+For example, faculty received questions related to tenure and promotion, and support for teaching and research.

 Why does UBC conduct the Workplace Experiences Survey?

 UBC is committed to conducting the Workplace Experiences Survey every three years because, in order to foster an outstanding work environment, we need to give all faculty and staff the opportunity to provide direct, confidential feedback on their workplace experience.

 Your workplace experience has an impact on research, learning, the student experience, and community engagement.
 We’re a Top 40 research institution where open, innovate thinking is changing the world!
 The survey is your opportunity to share feedback on your experience being part of it.